WillB97/april_vision/README.md

 pip install opencv-python>=4.8
 ```

-If you need to run the calibration feature in the CLI you will need to install the `opencv-contrib-python>=4.7` module.
-All the versions of OpenCV clash so you should only have one installed.
+All the versions of OpenCV (standard, headless and contrib) clash so you should only have one installed.

 ## Example